 In recognition of this great honor, I thought I would share just a little bit about how Parker’s own journey led us to becoming a Best Workplace.

 Staffing can be a tough industry – there’s high demand coming from both job seekers as well as clients, and frankly, there aren’t many more stressful things in life than job hunting.
 In fact, according to the American Staffing Association, most staffing companies can expect 24% of their employees to turn over year to year.
-Faced with this reality, five years ago Parker dedicated itself to changing how we run our business and the results have been nothing short of astounding: after just a few short years of work, our turnover rate is 8% – among the lowest in the industry!
+Faced with this reality, six years ago Parker dedicated itself to changing how we run our business and the results have been nothing short of astounding: after just a few short years of work, our turnover rate is 8% – among the lowest in the industry!